In many cases, regulatory pressures are used to justify investments in data governance.

 As one of my customers put it – “We cannot rely on our brand alone to continue to be competitive.
 We have to change the way we use data – to improve our ability to make decisions and to improve the way that we engage our customers.”

-This perspective, that data governance is critical for customer experience success, was evaluated in a Forrester Research whitepaper, that can be downloaded from Collibra
+This perspective, that data governance is critical for customer experience success, was evaluated in a Forrester Research whitepaper.

 In the whitepaper, Forrester suggests that customer experience ecosystems have shifted towards value chain ecosystems.
 As a result, data governance must shift from a focus on rules and constraints, “to one of customer experience enablement as data links to the outcomes of customer engagement.” – Forrester Research Customer Ecosystems Demand Outcome-Oriented Data Governance